texus/TGUI-website/tutorials/1.0/layouts/index.md

 widget->setPosition("(parent.innersize - size) / 2");
 ```

-A better solution would be to change the origin though.
+An alternative solution would be to change the origin.
 Setting the position to ("50%, "50%") doesn't work by default because it will place the top-left corner of the widget in the center of the parent, but the origin can be changed from the top-left to the center of the widget to truly center the widget:
 ```c++
 widget->setPosition("50%", "50%");
 widget->setOrigin(0.5f, 0.5f);